 According to the National Safety Council, texting while driving is approximately equivalent to driving while having a blood-alcohol level of .08 percent, which is the legal limit.

 It’s clear that technology and social media a) are not going anywhere and b) have a significant effect on the way we learn.
 So, it’s crucial that educators implement classroom management techniques that mitigate these effects.

-When you’re able to offer more individualized attention toward students, they’ll be more inclined to actually want to learn.
+When you can offer more individualized attention toward students, they’ll be more inclined to actually want to learn.
 Plus, there’s less leeway for distraction when you’re dealing with smaller class sizes.
 If possible, cut down your classes.

 A New York Times report on classroom size data highlights that the average primary class size is 23.1 students to every teacher, while secondary class size is 24.3 students to every teacher.

-Students who are already struggling with paying attention are likely going to face challenges if they are required to sit for long periods of time, listening to lectures.
+Students who are already struggling with paying attention are likely going to face challenges if they’re required to sit for long periods of time, listening to lectures.

 Unsurprisingly, when students take notes by hand versus on the computer, they have fewer avenues for distraction.

 While some students have conditions that require them to use a device to take notes, the majority usually don’t.
 Setting a hand-written notes only policy can be helpful for students who are struggling to focus.

 In addition, consider the phones.
 When students don’t feel pressure to stay off their phones in class, they’re more likely to check the devices every now and then.
 On the flip-side, if you set the expectation that students must put their phone in their bag until class is over, they’ll (eventually) have an easier time paying attention.